Common Questions About Stimulus Payment Problems, Answered

 The IRS and the Treasury Department did not respond to TIME’s questions about how people can report their problems to the IRS.
 However, the IRS website says the agency will send everyone a letter within 15 days after their payment has been sent out, and that letter will include information on how to report problems.

-Glitches With the ‘Get My Payment’ tool
+Reported glitches with the ‘Get My Payment’ tool

 When you log into the IRS’ “Get My Payment” tool, you might get a message saying “payment status not available.”
 The agency says this message could appear for multiple reasons: If you’re not eligible for a payment, if you still have to file your 2018 or 2019 taxes, if you only recently filed a tax return or provided your information through a portal for non-filers, or if you’re an SSA or RRB Form 1099 recipient or a SSI recipient, meaning your information is not yet in the system.